-Children born with high blood levels of vitamin D have 25 percent decreased odds of autism compared with those born with low levels.
+Children born with low blood levels of vitamin D have 33 percent increased odds of autism compared with those born with high levels.
 Researchers presented the unpublished results today at the 2018 International Society for Autism Research annual meeting in Rotterdam, the Netherlands.

 The findings reinforce evidence of a link between vitamin D and autism risk.
 A 2017 study of 4,000 children in the Netherlands, including 68 who have autism, revealed that those born to vitamin D-deficient women have more than twice the autism risk of controls.

 A link between vitamin D and autism is not surprising, because the nutrient is crucial for normal brain development.
 Newborns get vitamin D from their mothers, who get most of theirs from sunlight.

 Still, women deficient in the vitamin should not panic about their child’s autism risk.

 “The size of the relationship is so modest,” says lead investigator Brian Lee, associate professor of epidemiology and biostatistics at Drexel University in Philadelphia, who presented the findings.
 “This does not mean you need to run out and get sunburned.”

 Lee and his colleagues measured vitamin D levels in dried blood spots from children born in Stockholm between 1996 and 2000.
 The blood spots are routinely made within a few days of birth to screen for rare diseases.

 They used established cutoffs in adults to classify the children as deficient, insufficient or sufficient in vitamin D. The analysis includes 1,399 children with autism and 1,607 controls.

 They found that children who have lower-than-average vitamin D levels have about 1.33 the odds of autism compared with those who have average or above-average levels.
 The researchers controlled for the year and season of birth and preterm birth, as well as maternal age, smoking, multivitamin use, body mass, psychiatric conditions and birthplace.